Sincerity Is Scary: Background and development

 In an interview with Genius, Healy revealed that the process of creating "Sincerity Is Scary" was not calculated.
 The singer relied on his instincts, having learned that the 1975's best music was created by trusting themselves.
 He sought to denounce sardonicism and insincerity in the song's lyrics, saying it is easier for people to remain ironic and defensive in the face of adversity.
 Speaking to Zane Lowe of Apple Music's Beats 1 Radio, Healy revealed that the song is meant to denounce his postmodern fear of being authentic.
-He believed there was a widespread tendency amongst people to hide behind irony and shield themselves from judgement.
+He believed there was a widespread tendency among people to hide behind irony and shield themselves from judgment.
 Elaborating further on his use of postmodernism within "Sincerity Is Scary", the singer used self-awareness when developing the lyrics, recognizing certain defence mechanisms of his and correcting them by being "just a bit more open and a bit easier, and genuinely sincere".

 The 1975 collaborated with the London Community Gospel Choir on "Sincerity Is Scary", with them providing the choir vocals.
 After having previously worked with them on I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It, Healy lauded the choir as "amazing" and wanted them on A Brief Inquiry into Online Relationships, saying: "It wouldn't really be a 1975 record without them on it."
-The London Community Gospel Choir recorded their vocals at Abbey Road's Studio Three, which were engineered by Chris Bolster with assistance by Daniel Hayden.
+The London Community Gospel Choir recorded their vocals at Abbey Road's Studio Three, which were engineered by Chris Bolster with assistance from Daniel Hayden.
 Roy Hargrove, who collaborated with the band on their previous album, performs the trumpet on "Sincerity Is Scary".
 According to Healy, they were highly impressed by Hargrove's playing on D'Angelo's Voodoo (2000), calling his work "iconic".
 The singer felt intimidated by the instrumentalist, calling the experience: "So intense.
 You'd get him in the room and you'd be so scared."
 Hargrove died two months after the song's release, an event that Healy called "heartbreaking", noting the instrumentalist was the first non-band contributor to feature on one of the 1975's albums.
 The singer took to Twitter and encouraged the band's fanbase to listen to "If I Believe You" (2016) and "Sincerity Is Scary" in remembrance of Hargrove, who Healy assured "made those songs so special for us".